-Prize Purse:
+- Prize Purse:

 - There are many campgrounds in the area, and lots of free dispersed camping areas in the there area too.
 Camping by the finish line or start line are your best options.
-The pre-race activities will be held at Park Creek Campground, which is on the drive from Ketchum to the finish line at Star Hope Campground.
 Star Hope is a large campground with many spots available.
 There is a good chance that when you arrive for the weekend, this campground will be completely full, as it is quite popular.
 You may camp outside of the campground, as there are areas for dispersed camping south of it (some of those dispersed sites are pretty nice).
 Broad Canyon is another good one, and Lake Creek Campground, or Muldoon Canyon.
-If you are doing the 25K, camping at Wildhorse Campground in Wildhorse Canyon would be another good spot, as it is close to the start line for the 25K.
+If you are doing the 30K, camping at Wildhorse Campground in Wildhorse Canyon would be another good spot, as it is close to the start line for the 30K.

 - Camping will be on a first come, first served basis and will not be reserved for runners.